shortstheory/underwater-dtn/2do.md

 * passing ref of Agent to DtnStorage is bad

 pending:
+* code to run on sim start and sim end!!
+* multiple links for Cyclic
+* sorting of messages
+* short circuit
+* have a trigger for the calling the sweep behavior?

+done:
 * create message triggered behaviors
     * cyclic behavior
     * mark link as alive and on getting DDN, send a message on that link on DDN
     * tickerbehavior for periodic wakeups of that
-* short circuit
-* have a trigger for the calling the sweep behavior?

-done:
+* CyclicBehavior not blocking and resending same message many times
 * How do I get the instanceof an agentID to make sure I don't subscribe to DTNLink?
 * @TypeChecked breaks TickerBehavior
 * create the document